Generate malicious QR codes to hack phones and scanners

 including both commercial tracking applications and convenience-oriented applications aimed at mobile phone users (termed mobile tagging).

-QR codes may be used to display text to the user, to add a vCard contact to the user's device, to open a Uniform Resource Identifier (URI), or to an e-mail or text message.
+QR codes may be used to display text to the user, to add a vCard contact to the user's device, to open a Uniform Resource Identifier (URI), or to compose an e-mail or text message.

 Users can generate and print their own QR codes for others to scan and use by visiting one of several paid and free QR code generating sites or apps.